 Pre-orders have opened for Destiny 2, and as you'd expect for 2017, there's a plethora of different versions to choose from.

-Otherwise, the base game is available for £49.99 on PC and £54.99 on console in the UK from Game (who will also give you a free Cayde-6 figurine), and $59.99 no matter the platform in the US from Amazon.
+Otherwise, the base game is available for £49.99 on PC and £54.99 on console in the UK from Game (who will also give you an exclusive in-game Ghost design), and $59.99 no matter the platform in the US from Amazon.

 The next step up is the Limited Edition.
 That includes the base game; the expansion pass; an in-game sword, emblem, and emote; and a Cabal-themed Collector's Box including a booklet, postcards, and some other goodies.
 That's £79.99/£89.99 from Game in the UK, and $99.99 from GameStop in the US.